KatherineWinter/kw_website/public/articles/team_development/giving_feedback.md

 1. Have a specific example.
 1. Do not make the feedback personal (i.e., phrase it as how this was not about them, but about you, "The way X impacted me.. or "This is less about you, but more about how I took X situation… ").
 Remember, this may not be how they see themselves or others see it.
 It is how it landed with you.
 1. Identify how it was impacting you/the team.
-1. Be specific about what you would like to see - keep in mind the "TASK" acronym (stands for Timely, Actionable, Specific, and Kind) and ensure that I'm hitting all 4 points.
+1. Be specific about what you would like to see - keep in mind the "TASK" acronym (stands for Timely, Actionable, Specific, and Kind).
+Ensure that you hit all 4 points.

-### Fictional example:
+**Fictional example**

 **Me:** “Hi Ryan, are you open for feedback?”
 **Ryan:** “yes”